truefoundry/custom-guardrails-template/README.md

 # Guardrail Server

-A FastAPI application that provides PII redaction and output processing endpoints for content validation and transformation.
+A FastAPI application that provides PII redaction and message processing endpoints for content validation and transformation.

 ## Architecture